Maintaining Your Machine

 - Winding thread back on the spools generally takes the twist out of the thread and often when you use this thread next, it may not form a correct thread loop and can result in the thread breaking or simply coming out of the needle.

 - All machines have what is called a thread check spring.
 It’s a very important part of the stitching mechanism but it is quite a delicate little spring.
-By forcibly pulling thread backwards through the machine, you can easily damage or dislodge this spring, particularly if the there is knot or a frayed end on the thread.
+By forcibly pulling thread backwards through the machine, you can easily damage or dislodge this spring, particularly if there is a knot or a frayed end on the thread.
 Unfortunately, replacing a check spring will mean a trip to the mechanic.

 Removing thread that has broken up near the take up lever